Grating haptic perception through touchscreen: Sighted vs. Visually Impaired: Conclusion

-\begin{IEEEbiographynophoto}{Yichen Gao} received the B.E. degree from East China Normal University, Shanghai, China.
-His research interests include interface, perception, and signal processing. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Menghan Hu} received the Ph.D. degree (Hons.) in biomedical engineering from the University of Shanghai for Science and Technology in 2016.
+\begin{IEEEbiography}[{ }]{Yichen Gao} received the B.E. degree from East China Normal University, Shanghai, China.
+His research interests include interface, perception, and signal processing. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Menghan Hu} received the Ph.D. degree (Hons.) in biomedical engineering from the University of Shanghai for Science and Technology in 2016.
 From 2016 to 2018, he was a Post-Doctoral Researcher with Shanghai Jiao Tong University.
-He is currently an Associate Professor with the Shanghai Key Laboratory of Multidimensional Information Processing, East China Normal University. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Gang Luo} received the Ph.D. degree from Chongqing University, China, in 1997.
+He is currently an Associate Professor with the Shanghai Key Laboratory of Multidimensional Information Processing, East China Normal University. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Gang Luo} received the Ph.D. degree from Chongqing University, China, in 1997.
 In 2002, he finished his Post-Doctoral Fellow training at the Harvard Medical School, where he is currently an Associate Professor.
-His primary research interests include basic vision science, image processing, and technology related to driving assessment, driving assistance, low vision, and mobile vision care. \end{IEEEbiographynophoto}
+His primary research interests include basic vision science, image processing, and technology related to driving assessment, driving assistance, low vision, and mobile vision care. \end{IEEEbiography}